 I’m not sure whether you’re a bar/restaurant manager or a bartender or server, and I’m not sure how happy you are with your life and career…with the money you make or the late hours you work…and I’m not sure how long you’ve been in this industry or whether you have a family or are getting ready to start one, but what I do know is that in the summer of 2010, I was at the end of my rope.

 I’m talking curled-up-in-the-corner-sucking-my-thumb end of the rope.
 Two decades I had spent serving food and drinks to people for tips, and though it had been good to me, I now had a 7 and 5-year-old in school and my wife was a school teacher at the time, which meant as soon as they got home, I was off to run the bar at night.
 I never saw them.
 My kids were growing up fatherless and my quality of life was shit.

-And it wasn’t like I hadn’t tried other things to get out of the industry, but as many of you know, it’s not that easy.
-As a lifer in the bar/restaurant industry, we are not qualified to do much else, so starting a new career isn’t exactly ideal, especially considering the pay-cut we have to take by starting at an entry level position in another field.
+All this is to say that once you go into the bar and restaurant industry, it’s not that easy to get out.
+As a lifer we are simply not qualified to do much else, so starting a new career isn’t exactly ideal, especially considering the pay-cut we have to take by starting at an entry level position in another field.
+Lame!

 Shortly thereafter, my wife and I found a 2nd company doing the same thing called Barmetrix, and as soon as I understood what they were doing to help bars, I told my wife, “I can do that.
 I can TOTALLY do that.”

 “What?” she said.
 “Where are we going to get $50,000?”

 “No, I mean I’m going to do it myself.
 I’m going to figure out what they’re doing and I’m going to go help bars save money.”

 She gave me one of those pitiful “We’ve been through this before” looks, but with my burning desire to change my life and create something better, I was off and running.

 I studied and learned like a man possessed.
 I read books, I took classes, I went to seminars and events.